 with finite cokernel, that is, with $\psi \otimes \Q$ is surjective, such that $\psi(s_i)=e_i$ for all $i \in I$, and $\psi^{*}\omega=\omega_Q$, that is, $\omega(e_i,e_j)=\omega_Q(s_i,s_j)$ for all $i,j \in I$. \end{definition}

 \begin{remark} By Definition \ref{def_seed} of a symplectic seed, $\omega \otimes \Q$ is non-degenerate, and so the rank of $\omega$ is equal to the rank of $N$.
-As $\psi \otimes \Q$ is surjective, and $\psi^{\star} \omega =\omega_Q$, it follow that the rank of $N$ is equal to the rank of $\omega_Q$.
-In particular, the cluster variety defined by the symplectic seed $\mathbf{s}$ has dimension equal to the rank of the skew-symmetrized Euler form $\omega_Q$. \end{remark}
+As $\psi \otimes \Q$ is surjective and $\psi^{\star} \omega =\omega_Q$, it follows that the rank of $N$ is equal to the rank of $\omega_Q$.
+In particular, the dimension of the cluster variety defined by the symplectic seed $\mathbf{s}$ is equal to the rank of the skew-symmetrized Euler form $\omega_Q$. \end{remark}

 In what follows we provide examples of compatibility data.

 \begin{example} Let $Q$ be a quiver.
 Let $\mathbf{s}=(N,(e_i)_{i\in I}, \omega)$ be the symplectic seed defined by $N=N_Q/ \ker \omega_Q$, $e_i=\pi(s_i)$ for all $i \in I$, where $\psi: N_Q \rightarrow N$ is the quotient map, and $\omega$ the non-degenerate skew-symmetric form on $N$ induced by $\omega_Q$.
 Then, $\psi$ is a compatibility data between $Q$ and $\mathbf{s}$. \end{example}